USS Albany (CL-23): Asiatic Fleet

 At the end of a brief tour of duty in the Mediterranean, she transited the Suez Canal at the end of May 1903, and set a course for the Far East.
-She stopped for coal at Hong Kong and then joined the Asiatic Fleet at Chefoo in northern China.
+She stopped for coal at Hong Kong and then joined the Asiatic Fleet at Yantai in northern China.
 She spent most of the remainder of 1903 operating with that fleet in the waters of northern China, Korea, and Japan.
 Upon returning to Kobe and proceeding thence to Yokohama, the protected cruiser embarked upon a voyage to Hawaii on 3 December.
 She arrived in Honolulu on the 16th and remained there until the 29th at which time she headed back toward the western Pacific.

 She made a stop at Guam in the Ladrone (now Marianas) Islands before arriving at Cavite in the Philippines on 20 January 1904.
 She operated in the Philippines for about a month and headed for the coast of China on 19 February.
 The warship reached Shanghai four days later and remained in the vicinity for a month before getting underway for the Philippines on 22 March.
 She laid over at Cavite from 26 March to 18 April.
 The cruiser made another brief voyage to Shanghai and back to the Philippines between 18 and 30 April.
 Following a week at Cavite, she put to sea, bound for the United States.
 She made stops en route at Guam and Honolulu and arrived in port at Bremerton, Washington, on 16 June.
 Soon thereafter, Albany was placed out of commission at the Puget Sound Navy Yard.
 The protected cruiser remained inactive for almost three years.